Joey Gallo Player Props: Twins vs. Nationals

-On Saturday, Joey Gallo (on the back of going 1-for-1 with a home run and an RBI) and the Minnesota Twins face the Washington Nationals, whose starting pitcher will be Chad Kuhl.
+On Sunday, Joey Gallo (on the back of going 0-for-4) and the Minnesota Twins face the Washington Nationals, whose starting pitcher will be Patrick Corbin.
 First pitch is at 2:10 PM ET.

-He reached base in all three of his plate appearances (1-for-1 with a home run and an RBI) in his last appearance against the Nationals.
+He had a hitless showing in his previous game (0-for-4) against the Nationals.

 Joey Gallo Game Info & Props vs. the Nationals